 Here’s an estimate of how many carbs you should consume based on activity:

-- People who do high-intensity training like Crossfit can consume 50g of carbs a day
+- People who do high-intensity training like Crossfit can consume 50 grams of carbs per day

-- Competitive athletes can consume up to 100g of carbs a day
+- Competitive athletes can consume up to 100 grams of carbs a day

-- An average person who exercises four to five times a week can get by with fewer than 20g of carbs a day
+- An average person who exercises four to five times a week can get by with fewer than 20 grams of carbs a day

-If you are just a beginner with the ketogenic diet and your main goal is weight loss, don’t try the TKD approach.
+If you’re just starting a keto diet and your main goal is weight loss, don’t try the TKD approach.

 Instead, you should consider following a standard ketogenic diet meal plan while focusing on other performance-enhancing factors, like eating enough protein.